Body decoration, and tattoos in particular, is a wonderful way to share your history, triumphs, and feelings in a public way.

 Your best metal options are surgical steel, titanium, or solid gold.
-There’s also bioplast, a medical grade flexible material.
+There’s also bioplast, a medical-grade flexible material.
 It is more flexible than metal options, and it has no nickel, so it’s considered hypoallergenic.

 The shape of the jewelry can have a meaning.
 Triangles are often interpreted as being powerful or defiant, while circles tend more towards being friendly or peaceful.
 Squares and rectangles can be seen as strong and balanced.
 Of course, you don’t need to limit yourself to standard shapes.
-You can find stars, hearts, diamonds, moons, flowers, even miniature mustache studs.
+You can find stars, hearts, diamonds, moons, flowers, and even miniature mustache studs.